 The punchline from verse 14 is that Satan has ministers—ministers of deception.
 If Satan masquerades himself as an angel of light, it is not surprising that his servants masquerade as ministers of righteousness.

 it is no great thing if his ministers

 The false apostles were servants of Satan.
 It is not a big step for Satan’s ministers to disguise themselves into ministers of the light because Satan did and does the same thing.

 also transform themselves into ministers of righteousness,

 Although the false apostles were ministers of darkness, they “transformed themselves into ministers of righteousness.”
-They present themselves in a guise different from what they are.
-Paul does not depict how they do this or with which doctrine they show, but just the fact that they do it.
+They presented themselves in a guise different from what they were.
+Paul did not depict how they did this or with which doctrine they showed but just the fact that they did it.
 That way, the principle applies to any generation.
 However, he said that they “peddled the Word of God” (2 Co 2:17).

 whose end will be according to their works.

 God will judge these pretenders based on what they believed and how they acted, not on what they claimed for themselves.
 God is never fooled by pretension.
 The end of these false apostles will be what their actions deserve.